nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 - sceradditionalstrains.txt # sequencing not available in ENA but downloadable elsewhere
 - scerlowcoveragestrains.txt # scer strains without DP filtering
 - publicdata.txt # link to the data
+- QRCode.png # access to the data
+- collectionIncluded.txt # collection references
 ```

 ## :computer: SOFTWARE